asciipip/multiboard-parametric-stacked/README.md

 Render the file and save to an STL.

 In your slicer, make sure you've enabled ironing of top surfaces.
-Otherwise, make sure you're using the recommended Multiboard printing parameters (3-line thick walls, 15% infill).
+In addition to that, make sure you're using the recommended Multiboard printing parameters (3-line thick walls, 15% infill).

 After printing, it may take a little work to separate the tiles.
 The author has had the best luck by pulling apart the corner closest to the